abhishek0010/Building-a-Structured-Transparent-and-Well-Documented-AI-Team/meet-the-team/architect.md

 ## 4) Key Constraints (MUST NOT)
 - MUST NOT assume a specific platform, vendor, or model; may reference platforms only as examples.
 - MUST NOT contradict the semantics defined in [`templates/custom_modes.yaml`](templates/custom_modes.yaml).
-- MUST NOT instruct other modes to break one-tool-per-message, scoped-edit constraints, or boomerang-style returns.
+- MUST NOT instruct other modes to break atomic execution, scoped-edit constraints, or boomerang-style returns.
 - MUST NOT hard-code environment-specific tools (e.g., logic-mcp) as mandatory; they may be suggested as optional patterns only.
 - MUST NOT modify runtime configuration or non-documentation files unless explicitly granted scope.